sharkdp/hyperfine/README.md

 ### Parameterized benchmarks

-If you want to run a benchmark where only a single parameter is varied (say, the number of threads), you can use the `-P`/`--parameter-scan` option and call:
+If you want to run a series of benchmarks where a single parameter is varied (say, the number of threads), you can use the `-P`/`--parameter-scan` option and call:
 ``` bash
 hyperfine --prepare 'make clean' --parameter-scan num_threads 1 12 'make -j {num_threads}'